temetvince/FNA-VSCode-Template/README.md

 That's it!
 Now you're ready to build and run the base project.
 If you get missing DLL errors (pointing at SDL) when running in Visual Studio copy the FNA libs into your `/usr/local/lib` folder.
 With Visual Studio Code, `DYLD_LIBRARY_PATH` is set automatically so it won't run into the DLL not found error.
 Nez is setup as a submodule so you can update it in the normal fashion.

-When developing, raw content (files not processed by the Pipeline tool) should be placed in the `Content` folder's subfolders and anything that needs processing should go in the `CompiledContent` folder and added to the Pipeline tool.
+When developing, raw content (files not processed by the Pipeline tool) should be placed in the `Content` folders subfolders and anything that needs processing should go in the `CompiledContent` folder and added to the Pipeline tool.

 The setup process will also init a git repo for you with Nez added as a submodule.